n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Discussion

 \section{Discussion}

-We have demonstrated that the proposed scalar reduction captures the same existence (or non-existence) of phase-locked states as the corresponding full model for various values of the coupling strength $\ve$ beyond the weak regime, and for nonlinear heterogeneous effects $\delta_i$ (or $b$), for various combinations of $n{:}m$ phase-locking.
+We have demonstrated that the proposed scalar reduction captures the same existence and non-existence of phase-locked states as the corresponding full model for various combinations of $n{:}m$ phase-locking -- in particular where there exist nonlinearities in the coupling strength $\ve$ and heterogeneity $\delta$.

-We first highlight some important observations.
-Across virtually all results, the magnitude of heterogeneity $b$ is often only needs to be orders of magnitude smaller than $\ve$ to yield significant changes to the existence and stability of phase-locked states.
-This observation suggests that methods like H/K theory, that show the existence and stability of fixed points for even very strong coupling, may ultimately find limited use in biologically realistic contexts, where heterogeneity is an important (if not necessary) part of function.
+Across virtually all results, the heterogeneity parameter $b$ may be orders of magnitude smaller than $\ve$ yet yield significant changes in the existence and stability of phase-locked states.
+This observation suggests that methods relying on symmetry, which are capable of showing the existence and stability of fixed points even with very strong coupling \cite{golubitsky2006symmetry}, may ultimately find limited use in biologically realistic contexts where heterogeneity is an important (if not necessary) part of function.